Deenyul/wanted-queries/README.md

 *numeric*: numbers only, 0-9

-*special*: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.
+*special*: these are any characters other than numbers and letters, including blank spaces ' ' - periods '.' should not be allowed, as it will break message parsing

 ##### Field Requirements
 * Header: Required, 9-19 characters in length, any allowed